davidivkovic/nextjs-wpf/README.md

 - [`Main Window`](/src/MainWindow.xaml.cs) - Views can be dynamically swapped using the `CurrentView` preopery of type `Component`
 - [`Logo Track`](/src/Components/LogoTrack.xaml) - Demonstrates how to encapsulate a specific component.
 Also exposes "props" (Dependency Properties) using the `[Bind]` attribute found in `Kasay.DependencyProperty.WPF.Fody`

+## Getting Started 🛠️
+1. Clone the project using git or by downloading the source code
+2. Open the solution file using Visual Studio 2022 or the latest version of Jetbrains Rider
+3. Restore NuGet Packages, Build and Run the application

 ### Remarks ⁉️
 This application was built and tested using Windows 11.
-It is not guaranteed it will work on older versions of Windows.
+It is not guaranteed to work on older versions of Windows.

 ## Legal ⚖️
-I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with Vercel.com.
+I am not affiliated, associated, authorized, endorsed by, or in any way officially connected to vercel.com.

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.